the-other-mariana/ml-intro/week2/README.md

 - The error behaves as a Unimodal (one mode, max or min value) convex equation (J) and therefore can be minimized, which is our objective: find the a_0, a_1 values that reduce the most the error (J).

-### Descendent Gradient
+### Gradient Descent

-- **Descendent Gradient** is the method that find these a_0, a_1 that minimize the J function.
+- **Gradient Descent** is the method that find these a_0, a_1 that minimize the J function.

-    - Requirements: Unimodal and second-derivative exists.
+    - Requirements: Unimodal funtion and its second-derivative existing.

     - Beta factor: learning factor.
-It is a constant parameter that you configure at the start.
+It is a constant parameter that you configure at the start of the learning process.
 It works for accelerating/slowing down the search of a_0 and a_1.

 ![img](https://github.com/the-other-mariana/ml-intro/blob/master/week2/res/reg-04.PNG?raw=true)